 a.
-A change in zoning or plan amendment designation; or

-b.
-The proposal is projected to cause one or more of the following effects, which can be determined by field counts, site observation, traffic impact analysis or study, field measurements, crash history, Institute of Transportation Engineers

-Trip Generation manual; and information and studies provided by the local reviewing jurisdiction and/or ODOT:
+A change in zoning or plan amendment designation; or b.
+The proposal is projected to cause one or more of the following effects, which can be determined by field counts, site observation, traffic impact analysis or study, field measurements, crash history, Institute of Transportation Engineers Trip Generation manual; and information and studies provided by the local reviewing jurisdiction and/or ODOT:

 1) An increase in site traffic volume generation by 250 Average Daily Trips (ADT) or more (or as required by the City Engineer).
-The latest edition of the Trip Generation manual, published by the Institute of Transportation Engineers (ITE) shall be used as standards by which to gauge average daily vehicle trips; or
+The latest edition of the Trip Generation manual, published by the Institute of Transportation Engineers (ITE) shall be used as standards by which to gauge average daily vehicle trips; or 2) An increase in use of adjacent streets by vehicles exceeding the 20,000 pound gross vehicle weights by 10 vehicles or more per day; or 3) The location of the access driveway does not meet minimum intersection sight distance requirements, or is located where vehicles entering or leaving the property are restricted, or vehicles queue or hesitate, creating a safety hazard; or 4) The location of the access driveway does not meet the general street street the general street the general street str

-- 2) An increase in use of adjacent streets by vehicles exceeding the 20,000 pound gross vehicle weights by 10 vehicles or more per day; or 3) The location of the access driveway does not meet minimum intersection sight distance requirements, or is located where vehicles entering or leaving the property are restricted, or vehicles queue or hesitate, creating a safety hazard; or - 4) The location of the access driveway does not meet the access spacing standard of the roadway on which the driveway is located; or 5) A change in internal traffic patterns that may cause safety problems, such as back up onto the highway or traffic crashes in the approach area.
+4) The location of the access driveway does not meet the access spacing standard of the roadway on which the driveway is located; or 5) A change in internal traffic patterns that may cause safety problems, such as back up onto the highway or traffic crashes in the approach area.